 The Certificate of Achievement is awarded to students who successfully complete the first two semesters of Leeward CC's Automotive Technology (AMT) program.
-Students earning
+Students earning this certificate have demonstrated the knowledge and skills required to enter the automotive industry with the goal of becoming an automotive technician.
+Program Learning Outcomes

 - 1. Demonstrate the professional skills and knowledge required in the automotive industry. - 2.
-Apply safety procedures required in shop practices.

-3. Apply principles necessary for practical applications within the automotive industry.
+Apply safety procedures required in shop practices. - 3.
+Apply principles necessary for practical applications within the automotive industry.
 Program Requirements